comp-physics/HyQMOM-35/legacy/3D_MATLAB/README.md

 ## Relationship to Julia Implementation

-This MATLAB code serves as the reference implementation for the Julia port in `HyQMOM.jl/`.
+This MATLAB code serves as the reference implementation for the Julia port (now at repository root).
 The two implementations:

-- **Share golden files**: Both use `../goldenfiles/*.mat` for cross-validation
+- **Share golden files**: Both use `../../goldenfiles/*.mat` for cross-validation
 - **Use identical algorithms**: Julia port is a direct translation
 - **Maintain numerical agreement**: Typically to machine precision (~1e-15)